 Books that teach kids about other Countries

 There are some amazing books that help children to learn about other countries and contain interesting facts about the spoken language.
-These explore simple ideas like: what does money look like, facts about the places and what do people from that country typically look like.
+These explore simple ideas like what does money looks like, facts about the places, and what do people from that country typically look like.

 Cultural crafts for kids